 This increase, however, came at a cost to the taxpayers.
-By computing the value of the preferred equity and the warrants the Government will receive in exchange for the \$125bn investment we obtain an estimate between \$89 and \$112 bn.
-Hence, the preferred equity infusion costs taxpayers between \$13bn and \$36bn.
-We also estimate the cost of the debt guarantee extended by the FDIC on all the new bank debt to be worth \$11bn.
-This brings the total taxpayers' cost at between \$25bn and \$47bn.
-Hence, the plan added between \$84 and \$107 billion in value.
-Even if we account for a 30% deadweight cost of taxation (see Ballard et al. 1985, and Feldstein, 1999), the plan created between \$71bn and \$89bn in value.
+By computing the value of the preferred equity and the warrants the government will receive in exchange for the \$125 bn investment, we obtain an estimate between \$89 and \$112 bn.
+Hence, the preferred equity infusion costs taxpayers between \$13 and \$36 bn.
+We also estimate the cost of the debt guarantee extended by the FDIC on all the new bank debt to be worth \$11 bn.
+Adding of the extended guarantee on non-interest-bearing deposits and subtracting the reduction in the value of the FDIC deposit guarantee brings the total taxpayers' cost at between \$21 and \$44 bn.

+Therefore, the plan had two effects: it transferred between \$21 and \$44 bn from taxpayers to the nine largest banks, but in so doing it created between \$86 and \$109 billion in value.
+Even if we account for a 30% deadweight cost of taxation (see Ballard, Shoven, and Whalley, 1985; Feldstein, 1999), the plan created between \$73 and \$91 bn in value.
 Where does this added value come from?
-What friction did the plan help to resolve?
+What frictions did the plan help to resolve?
 Who are the main beneficiaries of the plan?

 To address these questions we exploit the (very small) cross section of results at our disposition.
 We find that the bulk of the value added stems from the banks that were more at risk of a run.
-For each bank, we compute a "bank run" index, which measures the difference between the (risk neutral) probability of default in the immediately following year and the (risk neutral) probability of default between year 1 and year 2, conditional on surviving at the end of year one.
-When this index is large it means that investors believe that the bank is very likely to default soon.
+For each bank, we compute a "bank run" index, which measures the difference between the (risk-neutral) probability of default in the year immediately following and the (risk-neutral) probability of default between year one and year two, conditional on surviving at the end of year one.
+This index is higher when a bank is subject to a run.

-We find a very high correlation (96%) between the ex-ante value of the bank run index and the percentage increase in a bank enterprise value at the announcement of the plan.
-The big beneficiaries of the intervention were the three former investment banks and Citigroup, while the loser was JP Morgan whose total asset value decreased even before the benefit of the Paulson plan is accounted for.
+We find a very high correlation (96%) between the ex ante value of the bank run index and the percentage increase in a bank enterprise value at the announcement of the plan.
+The big beneficiaries of the intervention were the three former investment banks and Citigroup, while the loser was JP Morgan whose total asset value decreased even before factoring in the cost of the Paulson Plan.
 This result is not so paradoxical.
-In spite of the benefits of the Paulson plan, banks might lose value because their participation provides a negative signal to the market about the true value of the assets in place, because the government future interference in banks' affair reduces value, or because intervention has redistributive effects across banks.
+In spite of the benefits of the Paulson Plan, banks might lose value because their participation provides a negative signal to the market about the true value of the assets in place, because the future government interference in banks' affairs reduces value, or because intervention has redistributive effects across banks.

-Since all the major banks were "forced" to participate by a very strong armtwisting exercised by Treasury Secretary Paulson, it is unlikely that participation might signal any inside information about the value of the assets in place.
-A more realistic interpretation is that the government intervention has two conflicting effects: a negative one linked to the government future interference in banks' affairs, and a positive one, associated with the reduction in the probability of bankruptcy and hence the expected cost of bankruptcy.
+Since all the major banks were "forced" to participate by a very strong arm-twisting exercised by Treasury Secretary Paulson, it is unlikely that participation might signal any inside information about the value of the assets in place.
+A more realistic interpretation is that the government intervention has two conflicting effects: a negative one linked to the government's future interference in banks' affairs, and a positive one, associated with the reduction in the probability of bankruptcy and hence, the expected cost of bankruptcy.
 Exploiting the firm variation in this latter probability, we estimate that the expected cost of government interference is about 2.5% of enterprise value, while the cost of bankruptcy is about 22% of enterprise value.